smbache/squr/README.md

 ```
 Unnamed values will use its R name as column name.

-It is also possible to use an "insert paramater" in a query, which is then
+It is also possible to use an "insert parameter" in a query, which is then
 set with `sq_set_insert`.
 These parameters are of the form `@Label:insert`:

 ```SQL